-8.4.
+8.5.
 Expressions on Booleans

-The following operations are provided on Boolean expressions: - And, denoted by &&, - Or denoted by ||, - Negation, denoted by !, and - Equality and inequality tests, denoted by == and != respectively.
+The following operations are provided on Boolean expressions:

+- "And", denoted by &&

+- "Or", denoted by ||

+- Negation, denoted by !

+- Equality and inequality tests, denoted by == and != respectively.

-The precedence of these operators is similar to C and uses short-circuit evaluation.
+The precedence of these operators is similar to C and uses short-circuited evaluation where relevant.
+Additionally, the size of a boolean can be determined at compile-time (Section 9).

 P4 does not implicitly cast from bit-strings to Booleans or vice versa.
-As a consequence, a program that is valid in a language like C such as, if (x) / body omitted / if (x != 0) / body omitted /
+As a consequence, a program that is valid in a language like C such as,

+'''

+if (x) / body omitted /

+'''